KholdHart/Fund-Me/README.md

 ---

-This doesnt actually function completey, but the it builds my portfolio
+This doesnt actually function completey, but the adds builds to my portfolio.